(You can follow this story via my ‘Bee In Eden’ audio slideshow on Youtube here.)

 In the previous installment of this Antarctica series, I mentioned that the first territorial incursion committed by the Nazi Party in 1939 was not their invasion of Poland, but rather their takeover of Norwegian sovereign territory in Antarctica.
 This happened in January of 1939.
 But why?
 What were they looking for?
 As this saga continues to unfold, I am gradually becoming more convinced that the early Nazi success in Antarctica provided the impetus for everything else that was to come in September of that same year.
 That is to say, without the Deutsche Antarctica success in 1939, World War Two might never have happened.

 First, we must look at the temporal context of that decade.
 On the one hand, we have a humiliated Germany struggling to cope with the aftermath of the first world war.
 On the other hand, we have the rise of the Anti-Humanist movements as popularized by men like Friedrich Nietzsche and Karl Marx.
 The Industrial Revolution was in supercharge mode.
-The Hegelian dialectic was on schedule to produce the future Child of the marriage between Humanism and Anti-Humanism, that entity we now see rising before us: the coming of Transhumanist robots or mechanical human-hybrids.
+The Hegelian dialectic was on schedule to produce the future Child of the marriage between Humanism and Anti-Humanism, that entity we now see rising before us: the coming of the Transhumanist ideal, a new creation of human-hybrids.